Rohingya repatriation looking like pipe dream

 "We cannot be burdened again and again by the Rohingya crisis created by Myanmar," said Ahmad, also a former chairman of the Bangladesh Institute of International Strategic Studies.

-The UN Security should seriously consider deploying UN peacekeepers in Rakhine to maintain peace, said Shahab Enam Khan, a professor at Jahangirnagar University's international relations department.
+The UN Security should seriously consider deploying UN peacekeepers in Rakhine to maintain peace, said Shahab Enam Khan, a professor of international relations at Jahangirnagar University.

 "International law is not only applicable to Bangladesh.
 Bangladesh has limits too.
 How long can the people of Bangladesh take responsibility for the Rohingya?"